ldcdinfo/test/README.md

 # test
-to tesdt using gpt assisting me
+to test using gpt assisting me
+1st test line